csommerl/js120/109_explanations.md

 This is because the primitive value contained in the variable is passed to initialize the parameter, which contains its own instance of the primitive value.

-This means that the variable's value and the parameter's value are independent of one another such that changes to the value of one do not affect the other.
+Consequently, the original variable's value and the parameter's value are independent of one another such that changes to the value of one do not affect the other.

 #### Pass-by-value for return values